phsym/SpritesCollisionsEditor/README.md

 ## How to launch :
 ### Windows :
-Launch the application by double-clicking on CollisionsEditor.jar
+Launch the application by double-clicking on SpritesCollisionsEditor.jar
 ### Other platforms :
 In a terminal, invoke <br>
-> java -jar CollisionsEditor.jar
+> java -jar SpritesCollisionsEditor.jar

 ## How to use :

+*Under construction*

 ## License :